githubnext/gpt4-with-calc/docs/report.md

 We have left open what format should be used for calculations.
 For convenience we have shown generating Python and Javascript.
 However introducing arbitrary code generation and execution in general-purpose languages is not necessary for this technique - instead the prompts should continue to be devloped to demand the generation of highly restricted calculation code.
 A limited subset of Python+numpy or Javascript or similar could still be used but a processing step should be added to strictly check the conformance of the calculations to a well-defined known subset.
 Careful sandboxing of the execution (or careful interpretation) will also be required.

-## Appendix: Highly preliminary evaluation notes
+## Appendix: Preliminary evaluation notes

 > NOTE: Evaluation is currently being done using Javascript codegen.
 We will be looking into Python codegen and other options.